timholy/Revise.jl/docs/src/internals.md

   created. `eval` the diff in the appropriate module(s).
 - replace the cached version of each source file with the new version, so that further changes are `diff`ed against the most recent update.

+## Revise's data management: the key internal variables

+Most of Revise's magic comes down to just three internal variables:

+- [`Revise.watched_files`](@ref): encodes information used by the filesystem (`FileWatching`) to detect changes in source files.
+- [`Revise.revision_queue`](@ref): a list of "work to do," containing the files that have been modified since the last code update.
+- [`Revise.pkgdatas`](@ref): the central repository of parsed code, used to "diff" for changes and then "patch" the running session.

+Most of the rest of this page explains the representation used for `pkgdatas`.

 ## The structure of Revise's internal representation